 Systems of Reporting

-At other committees
+Has moved forward to ECS

 Expectant Mother Parking

 Memo sent out to subcommittee.
 Will have something next meeting for FFPAC.
 System doesn’t work as is.
-Discussion that parking is a major issue.
-No faculty representation on this committee.
+Discussion that parking is a major issue beyond this specific problem.
+No faculty representation on the parking committee.

 Automobile Charging Stations

-Make language consistent on the recommendation consistent.
+Make language on the recommendation consistent.
 Ready for submission to ECS.

 Security/Police Booth Locations

-Proposed memo about locks and training.
+Proposed memo about locks and training for emergency situations.
 We can make a recommendation for this training.
 Have not gotten a memo from ECS giving us this charge but we can suggest.

 Added a 4th point to the memo to ECS.
 Also added request for more signage about security stations.